rameshrvr/Expense_tracking-app/README.md

   database: db/test.sqlite3
 ```

-* Database creation
+Database creation:
-	Those db commands will help in creating and migrating database related stuffs.
+	* Those db commands will help in creating and migrating database related stuffs.
 ```
 $ rake db:create db:migrate
 ```

-* How to run the test suite
+How to run the test suite:
-	Currently there are no tests has been written yet. will be doing that soon.
+	* Currently there are no tests has been written yet. will be doing that soon.

-* How to start the application
+How to start the application:
-	Using the below command you can start your local server
+	* Using the below command you can start your local server
 ```
 $ rails s
 ```